 It’s one of our favourite tools – your professional vision is like your elevator pitch for your career.
 And when you use it at the same time you are telling your boss you’re pregnant, it challenges their unconscious (and sometimes conscious) biases, because it reminds them of your ambition, your potential, and your talent.

 Don’t have a professional vision?
-No problem, in our easy to use online programs, you can simply jump into Step 1 (for free because your employer is a partner of ours), and in under 25 mins you’ll have an instagram-worthy vision board and vision statement to go with it.
-Just click here to login
+No problem, in our easy to use online programs, you can simply jump into the activity (for free because your employer is a partner of ours).
+Just click here to log in.